karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/personal/mydoc/pages/conception-notes.md

 The **trigger** is the mechanism that calls the **task manager**.

-It's recommended to use a cron table with a call per minute to our **task manager script**.
+It's recommended to use a cron table with a call per hour (or per minute for a more aggressive app) to our **task manager script**.

 However, in some environments, a cron table is not available, and a common strategy is to call the script from a web (for instance if the client of your app reaches page ABC, then it triggers the script).